OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Experimental Setup

 \section{Experimental Setup}

-All the experiments are conducted on a single NVIDIA A100 GPU.
-We adapt the Hugging Face Transformers library \citep{wolf2020transformers} with PyTorch \citep{paszke2019pytorch} to implement the cache eviction algorithms.
+All experiments are conducted on NVIDIA A100-80GB GPUs.
+We adapt the KVPress library\footnote{\url{https://github.com/NVIDIA/kvpress}} \citep{devoto2025expected} with PyTorch \citep{paszke2019pytorch} to implement the cache eviction algorithms.
 We use two representative instruction-tuned large language models as backbones: LLaMA-3.1-8B-Instruct \citep{grattafiori2024llama} and Qwen-2.5-7B-Instruct \citep{bai2023qwen}.
-Both models employ Grouped Query Attention (GQA) and natively support a context window size of up to 128K tokens.
-All model inference is performed in half precision (bfloat16) with no quantization applied.
+Both models employ Grouped Query Attention (GQA) and natively support context windows of up to 128K tokens.
+All model inference is performed in half precision (bfloat16) without quantization.

-For tasks with extensive prefill prompt lengths, we use FlashAttention-2 \citep{dao2023flashattention} for prefill attention computation to reduce memory overhead.
-We then recompute attention weights for selected query positions as needed to compute saliency scores for token eviction, since attention weights are not materialized in FlashAttention.
+For tasks with long prefill prompts, we use FlashAttention-2 \citep{dao2024flashattention} for prefill attention computation to reduce memory overhead.
+Since FlashAttention does not materialize intermediate attention scores, we follow the standard workaround \citep{li2024snapkv, cai2025pyramidkv, feng2026ada} and recompute attention weights for selected query positions when needed to compute saliency scores for token eviction.